MichaelDNicholson/MichaelDNicholson.github.io/content/_index.md

       text: |-
         - Xell Brunet-Guasch, PhD student in mathematics.
 Co-supervised with Tibor Antal and Ian Tomlinson.
         - James Hayes, PhD student in human genetics.
 Co-supervised with Martin Taylor.
+        - Jessica Codling, PhD student in mathematics.
+Co-supervised with Martin Taylor.
 #       - uncomment and add if have more
     design:
       columns: '2'